jsalinasf/cheat_sheets/kubernetesCommands.md

 #### kubeadm-upgrade

 IMPORTANT: When upgrading, you can NOT jump versions.
-You need to pass for every minor version from the one you currently are, up to the one you wanna reach.
+You need to pass from your current version to the next available one until you reach the one you need.

 Example: